-The Department of Heritage Telangana, formerly known as Department of Archaeology and Museums has been conducting international seminars since the year 2017.
+The Department of Heritage Telangana, formerly known as Department of Heritage telangana has been conducting international seminars since the year 2017.
 The First International Seminar titled ‘Rediscovering Telangana’ explored the recent trends in Archaeology, Art History and Conservation.
-This was followed by the Second International Seminar in January, 2018 titled ‘Telangana through Ages - Perspectives from Early and Medieval Periods’.
+This was followed by the Second International Seminar in January, 2018 titled ‘Telangana through Ages – Perspectives from Early and Medieval Periods’.
 Telangana’s extensive and rich history was explored through this seminar.

 We are glad to announce the Third Edition of International Seminar, slated to be held in January, 2019.
 Through this seminar we intend to explore empires and kingdoms of Dakshiṇāpatha from early times to 1000A.D, namely the Nandas, the Mauryas, the Pre-Sātavāhanas, the Sātavāhanas, the Vishṇukuṇḍins, the Vākāṭakas the Chāḷukyas of Bādāmī and the Rāshtrakūtas.